-The average selling prices of KLA's 2100 series of wafer inspection systems range from approximately \$1 million to approximately \$2 million.
+The average selling prices of KLA's 2100 series of wafer inspection systems range from approximately \$1\$ million to approximately \$2\$ million.

 RAPID -- RETICLE INSPECTION SYSTEMS.
-RAPID, KLA's first business unit, created the market for automated inspection of reticles and photomasks for the semiconductor manufacturing industry over 15 years

-700 reticle and photomask inspection systems worldwide.
+RAPID, KLA's first business unit, created the market for automated inspection of reticles and photomasks for the semiconductor manufacturing industry over 15 years ago, and continues to have a predominant market share.
+KLA has delivered over 700 reticle and photomask inspection systems worldwide.